Changh341/Bored-and-Board/README.md

 5. have a terminal for both frontend and backend and run npm start
 6. A browser should pop up with the corresponding localhost port

-Future features: Google API, Reviews, a completed hosting management, and Profile page.
+Future features: Google API, Reviews, a completed hosting management, search function, and profile page.